Nitishrajj/Automate-Implementation-of-Monitoring-Nodes-using-Prometheus-Grafana-Ansible-Advanced/README.md

 We have used Ansible roles to keep our ansible in a structured way In Ansible, roles are a way to organize and structure your playbooks by breaking them into smaller, reusable components.
 In a simpler way a role is to organize playbooks and reuse them.
 Here we have 3 different things to do 1 is installing and configuring grafana (which is our role 1) 2 is configuring node exporter in our nodes (role 2 ) and 3 is configuring prometheus to scrape metrics using node exporter  (role 3).
 So, we have created 3 roles in roles folder

+Deep dive into Ansible --> Roles  -- > File structure Files - The files/ directory contains static files that need to be transferred to the managed nodes during the playbook execution.
+These can include configuration files, scripts, or any other files required by the tasks.
+Tasks - The tasks/ directory is where the main work of a role happens.
+It contains YAML files defining tasks that Ansible should perform on the managed nodes.
+Tasks can include actions like installing packages, configuring services, or copying files.
+Handlers - The handlers/ directory contains Ansible handlers.
+Handlers are special tasks that are only run if a task notifies them.
+They are typically used to restart services or perform other actions in response to changes in the system.
+Vars - The vars/ directory holds variable files.
+These files can define variables that are used in the tasks.
+Variables allow you to make your roles more flexible and reusable by parameterizing values that might change based on the environment or specific use case.
+Templates - The templates/ directory is used for Jinja2 templates.
+Templates are text files with placeholders for variables and expressions.
+They are processed by Ansible and can be used to dynamically generate configuration files or scripts based on the values of variables.